alibaba/bifrostui/packages/bui-core/src/List/index.en-US.md

 # List Component

-A list is a set of continuous text or images, composed of items with primary actions and supplementary actions, commonly used for data display.
+A list is a group of consecutive text or images, consisting of items with primary and supplementary actions, commonly used for data display.

-## Code Demos

-### Basic Usage
+## Basic Usage

-The most basic list display, which can carry text, images, paragraphs, etc.
+The most basic list display, suitable for carrying text, images, paragraphs, etc.

 ```tsx
 import { List, ListItem, ListItemContent, Stack } from '@bifrostui/react';